ClickHouse/ClickHouse/doc/developers/architecture.md

 ## Aggregate Functions

 Aggregate functions is a stateful functions.
 They accumulate passed values into some state, and finally allow to get result from that state.
 They are managed with `IAggregateFunction` interface.
-States could be rather simple (for example, state for `AggregateFunctionCount` is just single `UInt64` value) or quite complex (example: state of `AggregateFunctionUniqCombined` is a combination of linear array, hash table and `HyperLogLog` probablistic data structure).
+States could be rather simple (for example, state for `AggregateFunctionCount` is just single `UInt64` value) or quite complex (example: state of `AggregateFunctionUniqCombined` is a combination of linear array, hash table and `HyperLogLog` probabilistic data structure).

 To deal with many states while executing high-cardinality `GROUP BY` query, states are allocated in `Arena` - a memory pool, or they could be allocated in any suitable piece of memory.
 States could have non-trivial constructor and destructor: for example, complex aggregation states could allocate additional memory by themself.
 It requires some attention to create and destroy states and to proper pass their ownership: to mind, who and when will destroy states.